-Lastly, the FCA confirms that a MiFID firm could avoid such obligations by meeting the costs of third-party research itself rather than passing these onto the client (although it does not specify in practice how this could happen).
+Lastly, the FCA confirms that a MiFID firm could avoid such obligations by meeting the costs of third- party research itself rather than passing these onto the client (although it does not specify in practise how this could happen).

 Firms must urgently review their arrangements in this area to ensure that their investment activities are not disrupted from January 2018.
-The industry will be coming up with innovative solutions about how to reconcile these requirements again in coming months.
+Doubtless the industry will be coming up with innovative solutions about how to reconcile these requirements again in coming months.

 As an initial guide, here are some specific steps that third country managers in this situation should be considering:

-- Reach out to the MiFID firm that has delegated portfolio management to you to understand how they will be monitoring compliance and its arrangements to be adopted for research payments and valuation;
+- Reach out to the MiFID firm who has delegated portfolio management to you to understand how they will be monitoring compliance and its arrangements to be adopted for research payments and valuation;

 - Contact your brokers to start assessing the value of research provided: this will be easier for EU brokers who have already started negotiating such arrangements with the buy-side; and